 Retirement Plan.
 The Retirement Plan is offered to all of our employees and participation is automatic after the completion of one year of service.
 Each year we contribute a percentage of a participant's compensation to the Retirement Plan that increases based on the total of their age plus years of credited service.
 The contribution percentage ranges from 3%-12.5%.
 Eligible compensation includes base salary plus any overtime, commissions and cash bonus payments.
 A participant's account under the Retirement Plan is also credited with interest each quarter based on the 30-year Treasury rate.
 A participant is 100% vested in the benefit upon completion of 5 years of service with D&B. The Retirement Plan's normal retirement age is 65, although participants age 55 or older with at least 10 years of service can elect to retire early.
 Upon termination of employment, a vested participant can elect to immediately receive 50% of his or her benefit as a lump sum or annuity, with the residual 50% being paid at age 55 or later.
-In addition, upon retirement, a participant can elect to receive 50% of his or her benefit as an annuity.
+In addition, upon retirement, a participant can elect to receive 50% of his or her benefit as a lump sum and the remainder as an annuity or his or her entire benefit as an annuity.
 The single life annuity option provides the highest monthly dollar amount under the Retirement Plan.
 A participant can elect other annuity options that provide lower monthly dollar amounts because they are reduced to provide participants with an actuarial equivalent value.